Media feminists have responded to the COVID 19 pandemic in stereotypical ways. These can be summed up as,

 - More men are dying but it is their own fault through not washing their hands and having poor health habits.

 - Male morbidly and mortality from COVID 19 is higher but women are suffering more.
-After all, nothing must ever challenge feminist victimhood.
+After all, nothing must ever challenge female victimhood because victimhood brings power.

 - Female leaders are managing the COVID 19 pandemic better than men.
 This female supremacist argument has featured in a number of boringly predictable outlets including The Conversation, the Guardian and the Independent.